jvukovich/bounce/README.md

 Finally, your project must be in .NET Core (and the same version Bounce is built on).

+Note: if you have third party library dependencies in your Bounce project, you may need to add **&lt;CopyLocalLockFileAssemblies&gt;true&lt;/CopyLocalLockFileAssemblies&gt;** to your .NET Core project.
+This will force all third party libraries to be copied to your assembly directory so that they resolve when Bounce executes your assembly.

 ## Running

 To execute a Bounce project, first install the .NET Core tool: